microsoft/coe-starter-kit/coe-cli/docs/aa4am/admin-install.md

 ## Admin Install

 To complete the initial steps of an AA4AM deployment you will need to complete the administrative tasks.
-Once this is done Advances Makers can create and register development environments.
+Once this is done Advanced Makers can create and register development environments.

 ![ALM Accelerator for Advanced Makers Install Overview](../images/aa4am-install-overview.png)

-Assumes that will be run by a single user that has Power Platform Global Administrator, DevOps Administrator rights and Azure Active directory Administrator rights.
+It is assumed that the Admin Install will be run by a single user that has Power Platform Global Administrator, DevOps Administrator rights and Azure Active directory Administrator rights.

 ### Before You Start